SameTheta/SameTheta/README.md

-- Ay, I'm Sammie.
+- Ay, I'm Sammie!
-- Huge Nintendo nerd that likes to collect games
+- A dumbass that likes to code.
-- Also like practicing video editing, art, and coding as a hobby
+- Also like playing rhythm games and drawing

 <!---
 ItsAMeSammieO/ItsAMeSammieO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.